Need to talk? Call 1800 882 436.

 What is the difference between an overactive and an underactive thyroid?

-• An overactive thyroid (hyperthyroidism), which is usually a result of a condition that stimulates the thyroid gland too much, such as Graves disease.
+An overactive thyroid (hyperthyroidism), which is usually a result of a condition that stimulates the thyroid gland too much, such as Graves disease.

 What are the signs and symptoms of thyroid dysfunction?

-Symptoms of an overactive thyroid include weight loss, heat intolerance and high blood pressure.
+Symptoms of an overactive thyroid include:

 What tests are used to check thyroid function?

 Your doctor can detect unusual thyroid hormone levels with a blood test.
-Regular screening is recommended for those with a higher risk of thyroid dysfunction, such as pregnant women:

 How is thyroid dysfunction in pregnancy managed?

-If you have hypothyroidism, your doctor may prescribe thyroxine tablets before and after conception to optimise your thyroid hormone levels.
-This treatment is usually accompanied by regular thyroid function tests to ensure your thyroid level is in the recommended range.
 If left untreated, low levels of thyroid hormone can cause complications in pregnancy, such as premature birth, low birth weight and miscarriage.
 It may also affect the intellectual development of your baby.

 If you have hyperthyroidism, your doctor or specialist may prescribe medication to block thyroid hormone production (antithyroid therapy).
 The most common medicine used for this is called propylthiouracil.
-Uncontrolled overactive thyroid during pregnancy has been associated with complications such as a higher fetal heart rate (tachycardia), small gestational size, premature birth or stillbirth.

 Having too little iodine in your body is a common cause of low thyroid hormone levels.
-A study found that, on average, Australian women consume 100 micrograms of iodine a day.
+A study found that, on average, Australian females consume 100 micrograms of iodine a day.
 However, the World Health Organization recommends a daily intake of least 250 micrograms of iodine during pregnancy and breastfeeding.

 Does thyroid function return to normal after the baby is born?